michaeldfaber/go-rest-api/README.md

 # Go Rest API

 Investigating the Go programming language.
+[Victor Steven's 'Go-JWT-Postgres-Mysql-Restful-API'](https://github.com/victorsteven/Go-JWT-Postgres-Mysql-Restful-API) was a great resource and reference for this project.

 ## Running Locally